nuess0r/stereoscopic-slideshow/README.md

 This repo demonstrates how a slideshow can be created to render stereoscopic side-by-side images in 3D using a VR headset.
 It uses [A-frame](https://aframe.io/) and specifically [aframe-stereo-component](https://github.com/oscarmarinmiro/aframe-stereo-component) as building blocks.

-The SPA loads a set of side-by-side images in JPS (JPEG Stereo) format from a web server which are displayed as 2D thumbnails in the page.
+The Stereoscopic slideshow loads a set of side-by-side crossed-eye images in JPS (JPEG Stereo) format from a web server which are displayed as 2D thumbnails in the page.
 Clicking one of the images launches the slideshow in immersive VR using the browser's [WebXR API](https://developer.mozilla.org/en-US/docs/Web/API/WebXR_Device_API) and displays the selected image in the slideshow UI.

 VR headsets with stereo displays will render each half of the side-by-side image to the relevant eye, so it appears to the viewer in stereoscopic 3D.